takemobiteam/takemobi-test.github.io/docs/index.md

-**Area Incompatibilities**: destination-level.
-Determine which areas are incompatible with each other when planning a certain transfer_way trip associated with a certain terminal.
+**Area Incompatibilities**: Destination-level.
+Determines which areas are incompatible with each other when planning a certain transfer_way trip associated with a certain terminal.

 **Area Incompatibilities Example:**